Find a complete overview of all of the Hanseatic city locations here:

-The European Hanseatic Ensemble will be newly formed each year, consisting of musicians that particularly excelled in the masterclasses of the previous year.
-The ensemble will tour through different Hanseatic cities with a newly developed programme each year.
+The European Hanseatic Ensemble is newly formed each year, consisting of musicians that particularly excelled in the masterclass of the previous year.
+The ensemble then performs newly developed programmes on concert tours through numerous Hanseatic cities across Europe.
+The concerts with participants of the masterclasses of 2024 are scheduled to take place in summer and autumn of 2025.

 A selection of the more than 200 Hanseatic cities: